ZachHandley/ContentShield/CONTRIBUTING.md

-# Contributing to NaughtyWords
+# Contributing to ContentShield

-Thank you for your interest in contributing to NaughtyWords!
+Thank you for your interest in contributing to ContentShield!
 This document provides guidelines and information for contributors.

 ## Table of Contents